-In compliance with the requirements for certification of the separate and consolidated financial statements for 2022, the Executive Officer for Financial Reporting sent a specific communication to the Group Companies concerning the procedures for completion and formalisation of the certification process, with precise indication of the roles and responsibilities of the Organisational Structures involved, both at Parent Company level and at Subsidiary Company level (including the operating instructions for completion of the testing procedures).
+In compliance with the requirements for certification of the separate and consolidated financial statements for 2023, the Executive Officer for Financial Reporting sent a specific communication to the

+Group Companies concerning the procedures for completion and formalisation of the certification process, with precise indication of the roles and responsibilities of the organisational structures involved, both at Parent Company level and at Subsidiary Company level (including the operating instructions for completion of the testing procedures pursuant to Law No. 262/2005).
 Having received formal certification from the Group Companies regarding the controls carried out for the purpose of preparing the corporate accounting documents, the Executive Officer for Financial Reporting prepares and signs the certification letter concerning the results of the controls carried out on the Group's financial disclosure.
-In particular, it should be noted that these controls were positive for the year 2022.
+In particular, it should be noted that these controls were positive for the year 2023.